-What We 142 survey respondents indicated that they used the skateboard park within the past 12 months.
+142 survey respondents indicated that they used the skateboard park within the past 12 months.
 The majority of respondents were neutral about the skateboard park.
-Users indicated a need for new features, updates, expansion, and repairs to the skatepark, including repaving, replacing wooden ramps with concrete ones, as some of the wooden ramps have become warped.
+Users indicated a need for new features, updates, expansion, and repairs to the skatepark, including repaving, replacing metal ramps with concrete ones, as some of the metal ramps have become warped.

-ProjectedAt present the demand for skateboard parks is adequately serviced by the oneDemandat Conlon Farm Recreation Complex.
+At present the demand for skateboard parks is adequately serviced by the one at Conlon Farm Recreation Complex.

-There is no immediate need for additional skatepark facilities within theImplicationsMunicipalities based on service level by population.
+There is no immediate need for additional skatepark facilities within the Municipalities based on service level by population.